Walgreens The Thread

 • Microdermabrasion involves an abrasive instrument that gently sands your skin to remove the outer layer, which increases collagen production so that new skin grows back smoother.
 Microdermabrasion is also helpful for treating hyperpigmentation from acne.

-• Light peels use a mild acid such as a mild alpha hydroxy acid to penetrate only the outer layer of skin for optimal exfoliation.
+• Light peels use a mild acid, such as a mild alpha hydroxy acid, to penetrate only the outer layer of skin for optimal exfoliation.
 This improves the appearance of light scarring and mild hyperpigmentation associated with mild acne.
 Light chemical peels can be repeated every one to four weeks.

 • Medium peels use stronger acids, such as glycolic or trichloroacetic acid, which penetrate the middle layers of skin to remove damaged skin cells and reduce shallow acne scars and hyperpigmentation.
-Medium chemical peels can be repeated every 6 to 12 months.
+Medium chemical peels can be repeated every six to 12 months.

-• Deep peels use trichloroacetic acid or phenol and penetrate the skin deeply to remove damaged cells and improve the appearance of—or in some cases, completely eliminate— shallow scars, freckles and small red or brown acne spots.
+• Deep peels use trichloroacetic acid or phenol and penetrate the skin deeply to remove damaged cells and improve the appearance of, or, in some cases, completely eliminate, shallow scars, freckles and small red or brown acne spots.
 Deep chemical peels may only be used once, but they offer a dramatic improvement in skin appearance.

 Topical retinol therapy for acne scars